 Posted in Inside the Bills

-To hear more from Bentley and the rest of The John Murphy Show, click below.
+To hear more from Schrager, Kim Pegula’s message to Takeo Spikes, and the complete John Murphy Show from Wednesday, click below.

 Posted in Inside the Bills